Log Analytics agent overview

 To ensure the security of data in transit to Azure Monitor logs, we strongly encourage you to configure the agent to use at least Transport Layer Security (TLS) 1.2.
 Older versions of TLS/Secure Sockets Layer (SSL) have been found to be vulnerable and while they still currently work to allow backwards compatibility, they are not recommended.
 For additional information, review Sending data securely using TLS 1.2.

-The agent for Linux and Windows communicates outbound to the Azure Monitor service over TCP port 443, and if the machine connects through a firewall or proxy server to communicate over the Internet, review requirements below to understand the network configuration required.
-If your IT security policies do not allow computers on the network to connect to the Internet, you can set up a Log Analytics gateway and then configure the agent to connect through the gateway to Azure Monitor logs.
-The agent can then receive configuration information and send data collected depending on what data collection rules and monitoring solutions you have enabled in your workspace.
+The agent for Linux and Windows communicates outbound to the Azure Monitor service over TCP port 443.
+If the machine connects through a firewall or proxy server to communicate over the Internet, review requirements below to understand the network configuration required.
+If your IT security policies do not allow computers on the network to connect to the Internet, you can set up a Log Analytics gateway and then configure the agent to connect through the gateway to Azure Monitor.
+The agent can then receive configuration information and send data collected.

 |Agent Resource||Ports||Direction||Bypass HTTPS inspection|